Gravito-electromagnetic analogies: Linear gravitoelectromagnetism

-If the fields depend on time, different definitions of the fields exist in the literature, as a complete, one to one GEM analogy based on inertial fields, holding simultaneously for geodesics and for the field equations, is not possible, see below (cf.~also \cite{Gravitation and Spacetime,Harris1991,Tucker Clark,CHPreprint,PaperIAU}).
+If the fields depend on time, different definitions of the fields exist in the literature, as a complete, one to one GEM analogy based on inertial fields, holding simultaneously for the geodesic equation and for the field equations, is not possible, as we shall see below (cf.~also \cite{Gravitation and Spacetime,Harris1991,Tucker Clark,CHPreprint,PaperIAU}).
 So if one chooses to write one of them in an electromagnetic like form, the other will contain extra terms.
-We stick to defining $\vec{G}$ and $\vec{H}$ by minus the acceleration and twice the vorticity of the congruence (i.e.~the same definitions given in Sec.~\ref{sub: 1+3 Geodesics} for congruence adapted frames, only this time linearized), which seems to make more sense from a physical point of view, as with this definition the fields appear in the equation of geodesics playing roles formally analogous to the electric and magnetic fields in the Lorentz force.
-That amounts to define: The space part of the linearized equation for the geodesics, in the coordinate basis $\mathbf{e}_{i}$, is obtained from the corresponding exact equation in the tetrad field (\ref{eq:Geo3+1}) of Sec.~\ref{sec:3+1} as follows.
-Let $e_{\ \hat{\alpha}}^{\alpha}$ denote the transformation matrix between the coordinate basis $\mathbf{e}_{\alpha}\equiv\partial_{\alpha}$ associated to the coordinate system in (\ref{eq:Linearmetric}) and the orthonormal tetrad adapted to the $u^{i}=0$ observers; that is, $\mathbf{e}_{\hat{\alpha}}=e_{\ \hat{\alpha}}^{\alpha}\mathbf{e}_{\alpha}$.
-To linear order, $e_{\ \hat{\alpha}}^{\alpha}$, and its inverse $e_{\ \alpha\ }^{\hat{\alpha}}$, are given by: Thus, $U^{\hat{i}}=e_{\ \alpha\ }^{\hat{i}}U^{\alpha}=U^{i}+\xi_{i}^{\ j}U_{j}$; setting also $U^{i}=dx^{i}/d\tau$, substituting in (\ref{eq:Geo3+1}), linearizing in the perturbations and in $v$, and noting that, to linear order, the equation for the geodesics reads : That is, the extra term (compared to the Lorentz force in electromagnetism) comes \emph{from the time derivative of the spatial metric} (which is true also in the exact case, as we have seen in Sec.~\ref{sub: 1+3 Geodesics}).
-Noting that $d^{2}\vec{x}/d\tau^{2}\approx d^{2}\vec{x}/dt^{2}-\vec{v}\partial\Phi/\partial t$, with $\vec{v}=d\vec{x}/dt$, we can also write this result as:
+We stick to defining $\vec{G}$ and $\vec{H}$ by minus the acceleration and twice the vorticity of the observer congruence (i.e.~the same definitions given in Sec.~\ref{sub: 1+3 Geodesics} for congruence adapted frames, only this time linearized), which seems to make more sense from a physical point of view, as with these definitions the fields appear in the equation of geodesics playing roles formally analogous to the electric and magnetic fields in the Lorentz force.
+That amounts to define: